About SLP Schools

 Spring Lake Park High School, grades 9-12

 Staff are focused on preparing each student for college and career success through core and elective course offerings, Advanced Placement courses, a robust advisory program and a comprehensive list of co-curricular and extra-curricular offerings.
 The district-wide digital 1:1 initiative provides each student with a technology device to support their learning.
 Students have earned recent conference, state and national recognition in dance line, emergency health care, knowledge bowl, science, hockey, swimming, tennis and football.
-Nearly 96% of Spring Lake Park High School’s graduating seniors have post-secondary plans, including two-year or four-year colleges and universities, technical certification programs, or careers in the military.
+Nearly 96 percent of Spring Lake Park High School’s graduating seniors have post-secondary plans, including two-year or four-year colleges and universities, technical certification programs, or careers in the military.

 Lighthouse School for gifted and insatiable learners, ages 6-18